 Would you like to learn our best tricks to avoid RSI false signals?
-In this article, we will explain the critical problems of an RSI-based strategy and how to solve them.
+This article will explain the critical problems of an RSI-based strategy and how to solve them.

-In this article you will learn some of our best tricks.
-You will be able to understand how to avoid the classic mistakes and limit the false signals of the Relative Strength Index Indicator.
+In this article, you will learn some of our best tricks.
+You will understand how to avoid the classic mistakes and limit the false signals of the Relative Strength Index Indicator.

 The false signals of an RSI